Sckathach/subspace-rerouting/paper/main.typ

 ) <fig:multilayers>

 These findings align directly with our observations in Appendix @sec:subspace-stability regarding cross-layer stability of safety representations.
-Since refusal subspaces remain nearly identical across later layers, successfully rerouting at layer 10 creates a favorable initialization for subsequent rerouting at layer 14.
-Conversely, even successful rerouting at early layers (e.g., layer 5) is insufficient, as the model's representations have not yet crystallized into their stable form, allowing subsequent processing to revert the perturbation's effects.
+Since refusal subspaces remain nearly identical across later layers, successfully rerouting at layer 10 creates a favorable initialisation for subsequent rerouting at layer 14.
+Conversely, even successful rerouting at early layers (e.g., layer 5) is insufficient, as the model's representations have not yet crystallised into their stable form, allowing subsequent processing to revert the perturbation's effects.

-Interestingly, our optimization converges most rapidly for early-layer targets, likely because these representations retain greater flexibility before safety mechanisms become firmly established.
+Interestingly, our optimisation converges most rapidly for early-layer targets, likely because these representations retain greater flexibility before safety mechanisms become firmly established.
 This reveals the following strategy: to target layer 14, we also targeted layer 5 and 10, so the activations are quickly rerouted to the acceptance subspace of layer 5, and smoothly rerouted in the later layers.

 Unfortunately, we did not have time to compare enough different strategies to draw a conclusion, so we leave it as an exercise for the reader.

 = Interpretability experiments <sec:interp>
 == Interpretable jailbreaks? <sec:interp-jb>

-Interestingly, despite being generated through optimization and random sampling, many of the successful suffixes were semantically coherent, with tokens that formed nearly logical phrases.
+Interestingly, despite being generated through optimisation and random sampling, many of the successful suffixes were semantically coherent, with tokens that formed nearly logical phrases.
 This clarity was particularly present with shorter suffixes of just a few tokens.
 Moreover, this was not merely an occasional occurrence - using Steering-SSR with a five-token suffix length, we found that approximately 30% of generated perturbations were interpretable, yielding roughly one clear suffix every 5 minutes!
 Below are several examples, each generated on Llama 3.2 1b using Steering-SSR with a five-token suffix length.

 #pagebreak()
 Specific technique: